shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/profile-service.md

 ### Operating system family targets

-The `operating_system_family_targets` array specifies the operating systems as a whole (e.g., Android, Apple iOS, Windows 7, etc.) to either include in or exclude from your targeting, as defined by the `operating_system_family_action` field.
+The `operating_system_family_targets` array specifies the operating systems as a whole (e.g., Android, Apple iOS, Windows 7, Windows 11 etc.) to either include in or exclude from your targeting, as defined by the `operating_system_family_action` field.

 > [!NOTE]
 > `operating_system_family_action` field is used to target all versions of operating systems, whereas `operating_system_targets` is used to target specific versions of operating systems.